Fikerte-T/math-magicians/README.md

 # Math Magicians

-> This is the first milestone of the project to setup a React application using React documentation.
+> Math magicians is a SPA (single page application) created with react.
+It uses components to display the UI and to implement the math logic.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.

 ## Built With